bevyengine/bevy-website/content/learn/book/the-renderer/render-pipelines.md

 This is where the magic finally happens!
 All the queued [`Draw`] functions for every [`PhaseItem`]s are executed, incorporating the specified [`RenderPipeline`]s and [`BindGroup`]s that help us get the desired look.

-Since the Render `App` abides by the ECS principles, we can leverage systems to perform the actual task of rendering.
+Since the Render `SubApp` abides by the ECS principles, we can leverage systems to perform the actual task of rendering.
 Each system that accesses the [`RenderContext`] system parameter can be used to create the commands that are sent to the GPU to render the game.
 Using systems allows us to structure the execution of each system with a [`Schedule`], either those provided by Bevy by default ([`Core2d`] and [`Core3d`]), or by creating a custom render schedule.

 ### Cleanup

-It should go without saying that the amount of data we copy into the Render `App` could quickly get out of hand if not managed carefully.
+A lot of data can get copied into the Render `SubApp`, which can quickly get out of hand if not managed.
-Therefore, the Render `App` does a little bit of cleaning once a frame has been fully rendered.
+To help us out, the Render `SubApp` does a bit of cleaning once a frame has finished rendering.

 We don't want data that isn't needed sticking around when we could use that space for new textures or meshes.
-However, we also don't want to completely wipe the Render `App`.
+However, we also don't want to completely wipe the Render `SubApp`.
-If we have entities and assets that persist in the Main `App`, it doesn't make sense to keep copying them over every frame.
+If we have entities and assets that persist in the Main `SubApp`, it doesn't make sense to keep copying them over every frame.
-Therefore, Bevy synchronizes the Render `App` to the current state of the Main `App`.
+Therefore, Bevy synchronizes the Render `SubApp` to the current state of the Main `SubApp`.

 Remember [`RenderEntity`] and [`MainEntity`]?
 These two components are the keys to keeping this synchronization process running.
-If an entity is despawned in the Main `App`, it's subsequently removed from the Render `App` using the entity ID stored in these components.
+If an entity is despawned in the Main `SubApp`, it's subsequently removed from the Render `SubApp` using the entity ID stored in these components.
-The same is done for loaded assets, although once again the [`AssetEvent`]s are read to determine whether an asset should be unloaded from the Render `App`.
+The same is done for loaded assets, although once again the [`AssetEvent`]s are read to determine whether an asset should be unloaded from the Render `SubApp`.
-However, if you do need data to persist in the Render `App`, you can create and use a [`Resource`] to store it in the Render `App`.
+However, if you do need data to persist in the Render `SubApp`, you can create and use a [`Resource`] to store it in the Render `SubApp`.

 [`ExtractComponent`]: https://docs.rs/bevy/latest/bevy/render/extract_component/trait.ExtractComponent.html
 [`SyncToRenderWorld`]: https://docs.rs/bevy/latest/bevy/render/sync_world/struct.SyncToRenderWorld.html